Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

 ## Role Variables

-We try to provide some example variable definitions in the coresponding task and test (`test/*.yml`) files.
+We try to provide some example variable definitions in the corresponding task and test (`test/*.yml`) files.

 ## Dependencies